RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Forum 18 wrote to the Primorye Region Investigative Committee before the start of its working day on 4 September, asking why armed force had been used and why investigators had thought it necessary to hold Dmitry Barmakin in pre-trial detention.
 No reply has been received.

-Armed and masked law enforcement operatives, including FSB officers, had already raided the homes of several elderly people in the Primorye Region.
+Armed and masked officials, including FSB security service officers, had already raided the homes of several elderly people in the Primorye Region.
 During the searches in Razdolnoye village on 19 July, they allegedly struck one 75-year-old man in the face and forced him to lie on the floor; in another flat, another over-70 had a fit and had to be taken by ambulance to intensive care, Jehovah's Witnesses claim.

 After the searchers had seized the Jehovah's Witnesses' phones and computers, they took some people away for several hours of questioning.
 A criminal case has been opened, Jehovah's Witness spokesman Yaroslav Sivulsky told Forum 18 on 4 September, but nobody is known to have been charged or named as a suspect, and nobody from Razdolnoye has been placed in detention or under other restrictive measures.